 The Amsterdam criteria (AC) were developed by the International Collaborative Group on HNPCC in 1991 From 1993, AC was used to select patients for mutation analysis, although criticisms included the exclusion of extracolonic tumours within the criteria and the relatively low sensitivity for germline MMR mutations.
 These criteria were broadened in 1999 to include extracolonic cancers, the Amsterdam II criteria (AC II).
 In the screening procedure of the HNPCC patients we consider AC II criteria.
-(Valle et al., 2007; Barrow et al., 2008)
+(Barrow et al., 2008; Valle et al., 2007).

-In the present study we evaluated whether survival of HNPCC-affected cases differed from that of non-HNPCC colorectal cancer patients.
+In the present study we evaluated whether survival of HNPCC-affected cases differed from the of non-HNPCC colorectal cancer patients.